Whoaa512/starred/README.md

 - [erning/gorun](https://github.com/erning/gorun) - gorun is a tool enabling one to put a "bang line" in the source code of a Go program to run it, or to run such a source code file explicitly.
 It was created in an attempt to make experimenting with Go
 - [bitfield/script](https://github.com/bitfield/script) - Making it easy to write shell-like scripts in Go
 - [maragudk/goqite](https://github.com/maragudk/goqite) - Go queue library built on SQLite and inspired by AWS SQS.
-- [hatchet-dev/hatchet](https://github.com/hatchet-dev/hatchet) - 🪓 Run Background Tasks at Scale
+- [hatchet-dev/hatchet](https://github.com/hatchet-dev/hatchet) - 🪓 An orchestration engine for background tasks, AI agents, and durable workflows
 - [anaskhan96/soup](https://github.com/anaskhan96/soup) - Web Scraper in Go, similar to BeautifulSoup
 - [seaweedfs/seaweedfs](https://github.com/seaweedfs/seaweedfs) - SeaweedFS is a distributed storage system for object storage (S3), file systems, and Iceberg tables, designed to handle billions of files with O(1) disk access and effortless horizontal scaling.
 - [version-fox/vfox](https://github.com/version-fox/vfox) - A cross-platform and extendable version manager with support for Java, Node.js, Golang, Python, Flutter, .NET & more